 Gender and ethnic diversity are important components on a company's board.
 Diversity brings different perspectives to a board that in turn leads to a more varied approach to board issues.
-Public Fund fiduciaries generally believe that increasing diversity in the boardroom to better reflect a company's workforce, customers, and community enhances shareholder value.
+Public Fund fiduciaries generally believe that increasing diversity in the boardroom would better reflect a company's workforce, customers, and community and enhance shareholder value.